Signed in as:

 filler@godaddy.com

-Taylor Gidney, widely known as “Mama Gids,” is a cornerstone of the Valemount, BC, riding community and a fierce advocate for backcountry longevity.
-As the founder of the “Forever 29” initiative and the “Mama Gids Gives Back” project, Taylor has dedicated her career to ensuring that the "Lineage of the Line" isn’t just about who can ride the steepest slope, but who has the education to return home every night.
+Taylor Gidney, affectionately known as “Mama Gids,” is a vital part of the Valemount, BC, riding community and a passionate advocate for backcountry safety and longevity.
+As the founder of the “Forever 29” initiative and the “Mama Gids Gives Back” project, Taylor has committed her career to ensuring that the 'Lineage of the Line' emphasizes not just the ability to ride the steepest slopes, but also the importance of education to ensure safe returns home each night.

-Taylor’s influence bridges the gap between high-performance mountain riding and community-led safety advocacy.
-Her mission is simple but profound: Break down barriers to education.
-Through her work, she provides financial support for women and youth to receive professional avalanche training, ensuring that safety is never a luxury, but a standard.
+Taylor’s influence effectively bridges high-performance mountain riding with community riding initiatives focused on safety.
+Her mission is both straightforward and impactful: to break down barriers to education.
+Through her efforts, she provides financial support for women and youth to access professional avalanche training, making safety a standard rather than a luxury.

-For Taylor, the backcountry is a family-friendly gathering place.
-This is best exemplified by her annual "Forever 29" event at Allan Creek.
-While many events focus on speed or airtime, Taylor’s gathering emphasizes skill-building drills, beacon searches, and youth engagement.
-She believes that a rider’s "lineage" begins in childhood, where safety habits are formed long before the first big "send.
+For Taylor, the backcountry is a family-friendly gathering place that emphasizes backcountry safety.
+This is best exemplified by her annual 'Forever 29' event at Allan Creek.
+While many events focus on speed or airtime, Taylor’s gathering highlights community riding initiatives, skill-building drills, and avalanche training, along with beacon searches and youth engagement.
+She believes that a rider’s 'lineage' begins in childhood, where safety habits are formed long before the first big 'send.'

-"We aren't just riding sleds; we are building a community of guardians.
-Every time we break down a financial barrier for a rider to get their AST training, we are protecting the future of this sport." — Taylor "Mama Gids" Gidney
+"We aren't just riding sleds; we are building a community of guardians through our community riding initiatives.
+Every time we break down a financial barrier for a rider to get their avalanche training, we are protecting the future of this sport and enhancing backcountry safety." — Taylor 'Mama Gids' Gidney

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.